flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 * Accept other functions (not just primitive values) as parameters
 * Return a function (rather than a primitive value)

-Such functions are known as Higher order Functions (HoFs)
+Such functions are known as Higher order Functions (HoFs).
+HoFs are the primary means for code-reuse in functional programming.

-If you're a C# programmer, you probably encounter the former type of HoF all the time - for example, in LINQ:
+For the C# programmers out there, a common application of HoFs can be found in LINQ:

 ```csharp
 var numbers = Enumerable.Range(1, 10);
 Func<int, bool> isEven = theNumber => theNumber % 2 == 0; // Create a function with the signature string → bool
 var evenNumbers = numbers.Where(isEven);                  // Invoke the LINQ Where method, passing the function in as an argument (the predicate)
 ```

+By allowing the caller to pass a predicate function (e.g. 'isEven') to the `Where` method, the designers of LINQ have enabled significant extensibility - compared with trying to anticipiate the filtering operations that might be needed.

 To simplify (to the extreme) it's a style of programming where the application as a whole is composed of nested function calls (the return value from a function is passed-in as the input to another function and so on).
 In addition, we treat functions as "just another type of data" - functions can be *passed around* just like other data types (strings, numbers, structs etc).